Meet the Team

 • Aaron Stryker

 After a spiritual crisis at the beginning of college, Aaron began practicing Mysore-style Ashtanga Yoga with Angela Jamison in Ann Arbor, Michigan.
 His interest in practice deepened when he encountered Zen on a trip to Dai Bosatsu Zendo with an emerging student meditation group at Wesleyan University.
 During his senior year, he worked with the Patricelli Center for Social Entrepreneurship to co-found Dharma Gates and wrote an honors thesis in philosophy on the relationship between traditions of embodied practices, trauma, and cultural transformation.
-Since graduating in 2019, he’s continued to build Dharma Gates while in residency at the Ann Arbor Zen Buddhist Temple, Great Vow Zen Monastery, and Zen Mountain Monastery.
-To date, Aaron has spent about 9 months in silent meditation retreats in the Zen and Theravada traditions.
-He is currently a resident at Fire Lotus Temple in New York City.
+Since graduating in 2019, he’s continued to build Dharma Gates while in residency at the Ann Arbor Zen Buddhist Temple, Great Vow Zen Monastery, and Fire Lotus Temple.
+To date, Aaron has spent 10 months in silent meditation retreats in the Zen and Theravada traditions.

 • Nicholas Antonellis